 Sintra isn’t just a beautiful Portuguese destination; it’s one of the world’s most alluring towns.
 Enchanting palaces, historical fortifications and enigmatic pathways occupy each hilltop and slope.
 Plus, the city is only a 45-minute train ride from Portugal’s capital.
 From the Quinta da Regaleira to Cabo da Roca, here are the top things to see and do in Sintra.

-Sintra is the perfect place to pretend to be royalty amid the many palaces and castles, so a night at the Seteias Palace may allow you to briefly live the dream!
+Sintra is the perfect place to pretend to be royalty amid the many palaces and castles, so a night at the Seteais Palace may allow you to briefly live the dream!
 This five-star luxury hotel was built in the 18th century and oozes elegance in every room and corner.
-From the fine dining restaurant to the elaborately decorated suites, a night at the Setaias Palace would be hard to forget.
+From the fine-dining restaurant to the elaborately decorated suites, a night at the Seteais Palace would be hard to forget.

-Hop on a bus or taxi and soon you can be at Cabo da Roca, the westernmost point in mainland Europe.
-Nearly always windy, the cape terrain with cliffs and a charming 18th-century lighthouse are oftentimes described as a little wild and raw.
-This is a beautiful spot to take photos with nearly 360-degree views along the coast.
+Hop on a bus or in a taxi, and soon you can be at Cabo da Roca, the westernmost point in mainland Europe.
+Nearly always windy, the cape terrain with cliffs and a charming 18th-century lighthouse is oftentimes described as a little wild and raw.
+This is the perfect spot to take photos with nearly 360-degree views along the coast.

 They’re smaller than many other beaches near Lisbon, but Sintra’s coast is incredible and a popular spot with the locals.
 It is also popular for water sports, and activities enjoyed here include surfing and paragliding.
 The Praias da Adraga and Ursa are a little more remote and only reachable by car – the latter involving a slow trek down to the beach from the parking lot.